 then gifts of healings,

-The “gifts of healings” is sign gift.
+The “gifts of healings” is a sign gift.
 A sign gift pointed to the authenticity of a message.
 Once God authenticated the message, the gift passed from the scene.

 The gift of “helps” was a supernatural capacity to assist or support others in ministry.
 It may be the same gift of “serving” in Romans 12:7.
 The word “helps” means to take the burden off others and place it on self.
 This is not a showy but an essential gift for the church.
-It does not function in the limelight but in the background.
+It does not function in the limelight but the background.

 The gift of “administrations” directed and managed people within the local church.
 The word “administrations” is a naval metaphor and literally means to steer, pilot a ship (Acts 27:11).
 This person keeps the ship of the church on its course.